-Ah.
-The old question.
 We’ve sliced our culture so thinly and roles so narrowly that we can’t seem to accept these titles can co-exist.
-The former is (supposedly) about freedom of expression and unique vision unshackled by commercial or practical considerations, the latter about solving problems (largely) for another person or organisation.
+The former two are (supposedly) about freedom of expression and unique vision unshackled by commercial or practical considerations, the latter about solving problems (largely) for another person or organisation.
 It’s only 30 years ago we called designers ‘commercial artists’.
-Why can’t they both define me?
-Why can’t they both be vital in the creative process?
 I am happy moving between these worlds depending on circumstance, need, and the imperative of the work.

 Do you prefer to work digitally or with ‘real’ tools?

 It’s worth noting that the word Technology has interesting and relevant roots: early 17th century: from Greek tekhnologia ‘systematic treatment’, from tekhnē ‘art, craft’ + -logia.
 Systematic.
 Art.
 Craft.
 All key words for an Artist and a Designer.
 However, as the more things move towards ‘digital’ the more appealing tactility becomes.
 We need ‘online’ to keep in touch but we need to be in touch with the tangible to stay human.
 I don’t see a distinction creatively but there is a danger of ‘thinness’ solely working in pixels and online.
 It needs the flesh of real molecules, the smell of paint, the roughness of imperfection for us to truly appreciate it, I think.

 I love talking to anyone (schools, higher ed, businesses) about art, design, the process of creativity, making/re-making, and cultivating entrepreneurial spirit.

 Do you accept commissions for new work?

 Of course.
 But I need to feel that I can make a difference and there’s no guarantee that’s possible.